dragonfire535/xiao/README.md

 * **silhouette:** Draws a silhouette of an image or a user's avatar.
 * **square:** Draws an image or a user's avatar as a square.
 * **tint:** Draws an image or a user's avatar but tinted a specific color.
+* **zero-dialogue:** Sends a text box from Megaman Zero with the quote of your choice.

 ### Avatar Manipulation: